Mluckydwyer/Cy.io/README.md

 ### Personal Contributions (Matthew Dwyer)
   My personal (Matthew Dwyer) responsibilities were on the frontend game engine written in JavaScript and the backend server hosting capabilities written in Java using the Spring Boot framework.
 The entirety of the frontend game engine was my own work, along with roughly 1/3 - 1/2 of the backend server code, specifically any part relating to server-client communications or API relating to server connections.
 I also contributed the initial layout of the homepage prior to being converted to React modules and collaborated to get both realtime chat and notification WebSockets working in the Android application using ScokJS and STOMP.
 Finally, I also created the entirety of the CD/CI pipeline that automatically deployed both the front and backend code to both production and development environments set up on our backend server set up by myself (Project originally hosted on GitLab).

-### Disclaimers
-  - This project was originally hosted on GitLab, thus not all branches and contributors were properly copied when moved ot GitHub.
-  - One contributor (Quinn Strum) is not credited with their work in this project despite spearheading the Android application development.
-  - CD/CI was implemented and all phases working properly running tests, building, and deploying to both dev and prod environments while hosted in GitLab.

 ### Final Deliverables